dreamcatcher-tech/network/Inbox/2024-09-16 2025 dynamic agent summaries.md

 Is there a way to map out the knowledge spec / range of the system, so we can know about areas we are missing, and functions that are incomplete ?
 Be able to describe very plainly what they areas of the domain are.

+Select in the widget includes primary target, as well as additional focused items.
+Editing of the item shows as the editing having occured.
+The prompt allows deletion of the selected items.